 Fast read

-Adding solar panels to your home insurance policy after installation is generally advisable, as insurance companies typically view them as just another appliance or accessory in your home.
+It's a good idea to include solar panels in your home insurance policy.
+Insurance companies usually see them as a regular part of your home.
 This is also not likely to increase premiums

-However, you must notify your insurance company about installing a solar panel system and provide details such as the value and manufacturer.
-In the event of a claim, the insurer will want proof that the solar equipment was manufactured by a reputable brand and installed according to requirements by a recognized and authorised installation company.
+You must inform your insurance company about your solar panel system.
+Provide them with details such as its value and manufacturer.
+To make a claim, the company requires evidence.
+This evidence should prove that the solar equipment was made by a trusted brand and installed correctly by an authorised company.

-It is also recommended to keep documentation of the conversation with your insurance company and any relevant invoices in a safe place in case of a future claim.
+Keep records of your conversation with your insurance company.
+Keep records of any invoices and keep them in a safe place.
+This is in case you need them for a future claim.

 Solar panel home insurance